chaitanya-pandeswara/kubernetes-nginx-ingress/README.md

 You’ve created and configured an Ingress Resource to serve the `hello-kubernetes` app deployments at your domains.
 In the next step, you’ll set up Cert-Manager, so you’ll be able to secure your Ingress Resources with free TLS certificates from Let’s Encrypt.

+### Step 4 — Securing the Ingress Using Cert-Manager

 To secure your Ingress Resources, you’ll install Cert-Manager, create a `clusterissuer` for production, and modify the configuration of your Ingress to take advantage of the TLS certificates.
 Cluster Issuers are Cert-Manager Resources in Kubernetes that provision TLS certificates.
 Once installed and configured, your app will be running behind HTTPS.